gamboabdoulraoufou/web-server-for-django-app/README.md

 ## Web server for Django App
-This post provides a quick and easy way to set up web server for multiple Django App.
+This post provides a quick and easy way to set up web server for multiple Apps.
 It shows how to:
-- Install gsutils tools
+- Set-up virtualhosts for classical app
+- Set-up virtualhosts for Django App

 _My configuration:_
 1 VM on Google Compute Engine